What Is This Thing Called Love? (short story): Plot synopsis

 Non-human aliens from the other end of the Galaxy visit Earth and kidnap two humans, a man and a woman.
 They take them up from the surface to their spaceship and question them about human interaction and methods of human reproduction, which is quite different from theirs.
-The aliens reproduce asexually and the head researcher on humans regards sexual reproduction as an unstable trait that would make humanity too dangerous and worthy of extermination.
+The aliens reproduce asexually and the head researcher on humans regards sexual reproduction as an unstable trait that would make humanity very dangerous and worthy of extermination.
 However, it has trouble convincing the rest of the aliens, who cannot imagine two different sexes within the same species, nor the possibility of genes from two different individuals combining.

 Predictably, the humans react with great indignation when requested to demonstrate human reproduction, and the aliens finally give up on their research and return the humans to Earth.
 As the aliens return to their planet, the two humans find themselves attracted to each other, and wind up engaging in reproductive activities after all.
 The alien researcher monitors them remotely and watches the process, but the alien spaceship jumps through space and breaks the monitoring before it can show the results to the rest of the alien crew.